b-matos/OML_BM/README.md

     Health check endpoint to verify if the service is running.
 <br>

-Para analizar a documentação do serviço que ficou exposto, basta aceder a: http://127.0.0.1:5002/docs
+Para analizar a documentação do serviço que ficou exposto, basta aceder a: http://127.0.0.1:5002/docs.
+Aqui podem ser testados todos os endpoints.

 (A porta 5002 poderá ser configurável no ficheiro `config/app.json`)